m-daros/graphql-spring-boot/README.md

 Lets see on log files what are the queries performed on DB by Hibernate for the GraphQL queries described above

+when the client requires attributes from both book and author

 <img src="https://github.com/m-daros/graphql-spring-boot/blob/master/docs/hibernate-query-with-join.png" alt="hibernate-query-with-join" />

+and when the client requires only book attributes

 <img src="https://github.com/m-daros/graphql-spring-boot/blob/master/docs/hibernate-query-without-join.png" alt="hibernate-query-without-join" />

 ## References